The Watering Hole Blog

 So what IS this great financial gift?

-Why, advice, of course.
+Why, advice, of course!
 Which is this:

 If one starts to save regularly as a young person, then the amount of money that can be accumulated over a significant period of time is staggering.
+Click To Tweet

-For it’s not the amount of money a person earns that determines whether or not they will be wealthy; it is the amount of money the person sets aside that really matters.
+It’s not the amount of money a person earns that determines whether or not they will be wealthy; it is the amount of money the person sets aside that really matters.
 And the sooner they get started, the better.

 Years ago, I read an excellent article in the Globe & Mail about the importance of teaching kids about how – and why – to start saving when they are young.